Skip to content

 Backoffs

 The backoff strategy is a crucial parameter to consider.
-Depending on the backoff, the retry component can help your system or be a source of problems.
+Depending on the backoff, the retry component can either help your system or become a source of problems.

 Warning